kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   sure this is handled correctly during preemption simulations.

 Features/scenarios that we will not support:
-* **ResourceClaims that span multiple nodes, and network-attached devices**: The `dynamicresources` plugin will not simulate the release of claims whose allocated devices are on more than one node.
+* **ResourceClaims that span multiple nodes, and network-attached devices**: Every DRA device has an associated node selector (`nodeName`, `nodeSelector`, or `allNodes`), either set directly on the device or inherited from the `ResourceSlice` in which the device is defined.
+The `dynamicresources` plugin will only simulate the release of claims whose allocated devices all use the explicit `nodeName` selector (`Spec.NodeName != nil`).
+Claims using `nodeSelector` or `allNodes` are ignored during preemption simulation.
 Separately, preemption enumerates candidate victims from the pods on the node being evaluated, so a device held by a pod on a different node is never offered as something that could be freed.
-Where a device's location is decoupled from the pod using it, that is a property of the preemption algorithm rather than a restriction this plugin can lift.
 * **Pods belonging to a PodGroup**: Preemption for these goes through the workload-aware preemption path, which removes victims from the simulation differently.
 The plugin will not free devices for them, whether their ResourceClaims are reserved for the PodGroup or for individual pods.
 See